Superalgos/Superalgos/README.md

 ## Copyright and License Notice

 © Copyright 2018 Advanced Algos.
-Please see the [AACloud License](/LICENSE) for information on how you can use this software.
+Please see the [Clone Executor License](/LICENSE) for information on how you can use this software.

 ## Disclaimer